 Oncotype DX: Essential Genomic Information for Improving Your Treatment Decision

 What: The Oncotype DX breast cancer test is a unique genomic test that helps women recently diagnosed with either early-stage invasive breast cancer or DCIS (non-invasive) breast cancer.
-The test looks at the activity of certain genes in your breast tumor tissue to provide personalized information that is not available from any other test or measure.
+The test generates a score of 0-100 based on 21 specific genes in your breast tumor tissue that was removed during surgery.
+This unique set of genes predicts your response to chemotherapy as well as the chances of your cancer returning to provide personalized information that is not available from any other test or measure.

-To date, the Oncotype DX test (for both breast cancer and colon cancer) has been ordered by more than 10,000 doctors in over 70 countries for nearly half a million women.
+To date, the Oncotype DX test (for both breast cancer and colon cancer) has been ordered by more than 10,000 doctors in over 70 countries for more than 500,000 patients.